The close relationship between low weight and infertility

 When a woman loses too much weight because of eating disorders, excessive exercising or an illness, her body stops having periods in order to conserve energy.
 This condition is called hypothalamic amenorrhea, which means that a woman stops having periods for months at a time because of a disruption in the hypothalamus.
 The hypothalamus, which is located in the brain, plays an important role in menstruation, ovulation and pregnancy.

-When a woman experiences a disruption in the function of the hypothalamus because of low body weight, she will not ovulate regularly, and she will be unable to conceive.
+When a woman experiences a disruption in the function of the hypothalamus because of being underweight, she will not ovulate regularly, and she will be unable to conceive.
 Fortunately, our San Antonio fertility specialists offer treatments to help women conceive, even if they have a low body weight.

 Our physicians first address the cause of a patient’s low body weight.
 Women may receive treatment for an eating disorder, or they may reduce the frequency and intensity of their exercise.
 The goal is to reach a healthy BMI of 18.5 to 24.9.
 However, gaining just five pounds can be enough to help a woman begin ovulating again.